 5 Myths About Diet & Exercise

 There are a few diet and exercise myths that just won't die.
 No matter how many times they've been debunked, they keep reappearing.
-In an effort to put an end to some of the nonsense, I'd like to present my list of 5 diet and fitness myths you should STOP believing.
+To put an end to some of the nonsense, I'd like to present my list of 5 diet and fitness myths you should STOP believing.

 Cardio is better than strength training to burn calories.
 Wrong.

-The only way to KEEP weight off is through dieting.
+The only way to KEEP the weight off is through dieting.
 False.

 If you want to lose weight, you have to give up all those good tasting "bad" foods.
 Nope.